Shooter takes stand in murder trial for killing of Ahmaud Arbery

 Lawyers for the defendants, who are White, began to present their case Wednesday after eight days of testimony from witnesses called by the prosecution.
 They have argued their clients were concerned about property crime and tried to perform a legitimate citizen’s arrest, with Travis McMichael ultimately firing at Arbery in self-defense.

-Expert witnesses from the Georgia Bureau of Investigation gave that argument a potential boost this week as they testified that Arbery was shot at very close range: “contact or near-contact," as one put it.
-Travis McMichael’s lawyers are arguing their client trained his gun on Arbery seeking to “deescalate” and then felt compelled to shoot as Arbery drew close, afraid the man would take his shotgun.
+Expert witnesses from the Georgia Bureau of Investigation gave that argument a potential boost this week as they testified that Arbery was shot at very close range: “contact or near-contact,” as one put it.
+Travis McMichael’s lawyers are arguing their client trained his gun on Arbery seeking to “de-escalate” and then felt compelled to shoot as Arbery drew close, afraid the man would take his shotgun.

 Prosecutors are arguing that McMichael has no claim to self-defense because the accused were the aggressors on Feb.
 23, 2020, chasing an unarmed stranger for five minutes and confronting him with firearms.
 They have emphasized the elder McMichael’s statements to police that he threatened to “blow” Arbery’s “head off” and that the defendants trapped Arbery “like a rat.”
 They contend the accused had no grounds to detain Arbery, pointing to their comments expressing confusion about what exactly the man was doing in their neighborhood.